 Take either the ACT or the SAT and have official scores sent to W&L directly from the testing agency.

-Successful applicants will be required to confirm their intention to enroll with a non-refundable tuition and room deposit of $1,000.
+Successful applicants will be required to confirm their intention to enroll with a non-refundable tuition and room deposit.

 Applicants not offered admission through the Early Decision plan will either be denied admission or will be deferred.
 Deferred applicants' credentials will be re-evaluated under the Regular Decision review.
 Such candidates should have the current secondary school submit a transcript of first-term grades as soon as possible.
 A student whose application is deferred is free to apply to other colleges.